 How to Request a Coverage Determination

 An enrollee, an enrollee's prescriber, or an enrollee's representative may request a standard or expedited coverage determination by filing a request with the plan sponsor.

 For more information about appointing a representative, see section 10.4 in Chapter 18 of the Prescription Drug Benefit Manual.
 You may view Chapter 18 of the Prescription Drug Benefit Manual by clicking on the link in the "Downloads" section below.

 Standard or expedited requests for benefits may be made orally or in writing.

 Standard requests for payment must be made in writing, unless the plan sponsor accepts requests orally.

 Written requests may be made by using the Model Coverage Determination Request Form (see the link in the "Downloads" section below), a coverage determination request form developed by a plan sponsor or other entity, or any other written document prepared by the enrollee, the enrollee's prescriber, or any other person.

-For more information about exceptions, click on the exceptions link in the "Related Links" section below.
+For more information about exceptions, click on the link to "Exceptions" located on the left hand side of this page.